18F/handbook/_pages/launching-software/infrastructure.md

 #### Permissions

 Anyone in TTS can get access to the AWS [sandbox account](#sandbox-accounts).
 However only the TTS infrastructure team has login credentials to our production TTS account, and they are only used for debugging and incident management purposes.
-All systems are deployed using a continuous delivery service from scripts stored in version control, and registered with [#infrastructure][slack-infrastructure].
+All systems are deployed using a continuous delivery service from scripts stored in version control, and registered with [\#infrastructure](https://gsa-tts.slack.com/messages/C039MHHF8/).

 This means:

-- All configuration of your production environment must be performed using Terraform scripts checked into version control.
+* All configuration of your production environment must be performed using Terraform scripts checked into version control.
-- There will be no "back channel" access to AWS resources for systems deployed into production.
+* There will be no "back channel" access to AWS resources for systems deployed into production.
 Any routine activities such as data management, import / export / archiving, must be performed through your system.

 #### Auto scale groups